 Murphy Memorial Library

-The Full Text Finder tool searches all of the library’s publications, providing direct links to full text articles as available.
+Full Text Finder / Publication Finder tool searches all of the library’s publications, providing direct links to full text articles as available.
 If you are looking for a specific journal title or journals dealing with a particular discipline, use the Full Text Finder to search all of the library’s online and physical journal titles by journal title or subject keyword.

 The Chicago Manual of Style (CMOS) offers the full contents of the 17th and 16th editions, the informative and entertaining Chicago Style Q&A and the Chicago-Style Citation Quick Guide.
 Comprehensive updates of the Manual reflect the latest in style and usage, technology and professional practice.

-EBSCO is a world-class collection of research databases that gives close attention to liberal arts (Academic Search Premier, MAS Ultra, Military & Government Collection) as well as excellent religious/theological resources (Atla Religion Database with Serials, Christian Periodical Index, New Testament Abstracts, Old Testament Abstracts), PsycInfo, PsycArticles and Teacher Reference Center.
+EBSCO is a world-class collection of research databases that gives close attention to liberal arts (including Academic Search Premier), religious/theological resources (Atla Religion Database with Serials, Christian Periodical Index, New Testament Abstracts, Old Testament Abstracts), business (Business Source Premier, Regional Business News), counseling (PsycInfo, PsycArticles), and education (ERIC, Teacher Reference Center).
 Click here for an EBSCO tutorial.

 ERIC is the premier database of education literature, providing a public website search interface for nearly 1.2 million citations from 1966 to the present.

 Gale Academic OneFile is a leading research database with over 13,000 titles (5,000+ in full text) spanning a wide range of scholarly disciplines.

 IPA Source is the world’s largest database of song text transcriptions.

 JSTOR provides access to the archives of over 1,000 leading academic journals across the humanities, social sciences and sciences, as well as selected monographs and other valuable materials.